A Manitoban's Guide to Sunset Country

 Your Guide to Vacationing in Ontario's Sunset Country

-Let's all admit that 2020 has been a rollercoaster ride with COVID-19 dominating not only the news headlines but all of our lives.
-Given the situation we're in, many people are looking this summer to vacation in a safe environment that is close to home.
-For the people who live in Manitoba, Ontario's Sunset Country is definitely a place you should consider.
-Not only are we right next door our sprawling landscape of lakes and forests is about as safe a place as you can get when it comes to choosing a summer vacation destination.
+Many people are looking to vacation close to home this summer.
+For the people who live in Manitoba, Ontario's Sunset Country is a place you should consider.
+Not only are we right next door, but our sprawling landscape of lakes and forests is about as safe a place as you can get when choosing a summer vacation destination.

-In Sunset Country, there are more lakes than people and if you love to experience nature, this is a place you can do that.
-We are an ideal family vacation destination with a wide variety of activities to keep your kids engaged and happy.
+In Sunset Country, there are more lakes than people, and if you love to experience nature, this is a place you can do that.
+We are an ideal family vacation destination with various activities to keep your kids engaged and happy.
 This article has been written to help you navigate your trip and learn more about what a visit here entails.
-We're biased of course but think this is the ideal place for travellers from Manitoba to visit this summer.
-Read on and you'll see why we think that.
+We're biased, of course, but we think this is the ideal place for travellers from Manitoba to visit this summer.
+Read on, and you'll see why we feel that way.

 Aurora Borealis over Lake of the Woods Canada